 • The Decade Perspective: Why we overestimate what we can do in one year but completely underestimate what we can do in ten.

 No glitz.
 Just the work.
-Just the walk.
+Just the work.

 Listen Now